jboonstra/biblesearch_api_docs/books.md

 # Books

 These are the books of the Bible belonging to the requested version.
-Books belong to versions and have many chapters.
+Books belong to versions and to bookgroups, and books have many chapters.

 ## List

+Book listings may only be requested in the context of version or bookgroup parents.

-### Get /books.xml
+### GET /versions/1/books.xml

-Returns a list of all books for all versions.
+Returns a list of a books for the version resource with ID=1.

-### Get /books.xml?bookgroup=#{abbreviation}
+### GET /bookgroups/1/books.xml

-Returns a list of only those books identified by the group abbreviation of a <a href="bookgroups.html">book group</a>.
+Returns a list of all books for the bookgroup resource with ID=1.

-### Get /books.xml?testament=#{abbreviation}
+### GET /versions/1/books.xml?testament=#{abbreviation}

-Returns a list of only those books identified by the Testament abbreviation.
+Returns a list of only those books identified by the Testament abbreviation for the version resource with ID=1.
 Valid abbreviations include NT (New Testament), OT (Old Testament) and DEUT (Deuterocanonical).

 ## Show